dinesh-beniwal/desd_project/README.md

 # desd_project
 This is our PG-DESD course end project.
-GSM and GPS Tracker based on AVR
+GSM and GPS Tracke based on AVR